Why should I choose AnalystNotes?

 Learning Outcome Statements

-describe how equity forwards and futures are priced, and calculate and interpret their no-arbitrage value;
+describe how interest rate forwards and futures are priced, and calculate and interpret their no-arbitrage value;

 CFA® 2025 Level II Curriculum, Volume 5, Module 31.